sdziallas/comp55/docs/labs/13-Refact.md

 }
 ```

-The ternary operator is not something that is used frequently however as it makes the code dense.
+The ternary operator is not something that is used frequently however as it can make
-Again,
-as previously mentioned,
+the code dense and more difficult to follow.
+Again, as previously mentioned,
 writing code is expressive and there are different options or strategies that you can take.
-*However, the biggest thing that I would like you to get out of this class is
-to stop repeating and pasting so much code.*
-For this class,
-I'm going to be looking a lot at the code that you are writing
-and making sure that there isn't much repetition in it.
-**<u>The amount of repetition that you have in your code will impact
-your final project grade.</u>**

 #### 6. Use data instead of logic to store variations